NikkiVee/Stumblr/docs/README.md

 ## Bonus Features (TBD)
+* Users will be able to repost user posts
 * User can Log In
+* User is able to follow other users.
+* User will be able to add hashtags to their post
 * Able to see the amount of notes for each post (likes, comments, re-posts).
-* User is able to follow other users.
 * User can block other users.
 * User is able to customize their profile